Tenet Healthcare Corp. (THC) Stock: A Closer Look at the Market Potential - News Heater

 THC) stock’s latest price update

 Tenet Healthcare Corp.
-(NYSE: THC)’s stock price has increased by 2.51 compared to its previous closing price of 74.17.
-However, the company has seen a -0.29% decrease in its stock price over the last five trading sessions.
+(NYSE: THC)’s stock price has increased by 1.89 compared to its previous closing price of 79.99.
+However, the company has seen a 9.88% increase in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-12-26 that Diversified treatment network, solid patient volumes in the Hospital segment and robust cash flows continue to drive Tenet Healthcare (THC).

 THC’s Market Performance

 Tenet Healthcare Corp.
-(THC) has seen a -0.29% fall in stock performance for the week, with a 8.34% gain in the past month and a 25.23% surge in the past quarter.
-The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 2.71% for THC.
-The simple moving average for the last 20 days is 2.41% for THC stock, with a simple moving average of 9.80% for the last 200 days.
+(THC) has seen a 9.88% rise in stock performance for the week, with a 13.40% gain in the past month and a 41.25% surge in the past quarter.
+The volatility ratio for the week is 3.72%, and the volatility levels for the past 30 days are at 2.85% for THC.
+The simple moving average for the last 20 days is 7.41% for THC stock, with a simple moving average of 16.93% for the last 200 days.

 Analysts’ Opinion of THC